editorconfig-checker/editorconfig-checker/README.md

 If you don't know about editorconfig already you can read about it here: [editorconfig.org](https://editorconfig.org/).

-Currently implemented editorconfig features are:
+Currently, implemented editorconfig features are:

 - `end_of_line`
 - `insert_final_newline`